 What Is Expungement in Ohio?

 In Ohio, the term "expungement" is often used interchangeably with "record sealing," though technically Ohio's statute provides for sealing rather than destruction of records.
-When your record is sealed under Ohio Revised Code Section 2953.32, your conviction is removed from public background check databases.
-Sealed records are not accessible to most employers, landlords, or members of the public.
-However, law enforcement and certain licensing agencies can still access them under limited circumstances.
+When your record is sealed under Ohio Revised Code 2953.32, your conviction is removed from public background check databases.
+When someone (like an employer or landlord) runs a standard background check, your sealed record will not appear.
+Sealed records are not accessible to most employers, landlords, or members of the general public.

 Recent Expansions of Eligibility

-Ohio has significantly broadened expungement eligibility in recent years.
-Key changes include:
+Ohio has significantly broadened expungement eligibility in recent years through legislative changes:

-• Certain fourth- and fifth-degree felonies are eligible.
-Many non-violent felonies that were previously ineligible can now be sealed, including certain drug offenses and property crimes.
+- Certain fourth- and fifth-degree felonies are now eligible.
+Many non-violent felonies that were previously ineligible—including certain drug offenses, property crimes, and other offenses—can now be sealed.

-• Waiting periods reduced.
-The mandatory waiting period after completing your sentence has been shortened.
-For eligible misdemeanors, the waiting period is one year.
-For eligible felonies, the waiting period is three years.
+- Waiting periods reduced.
+For eligible misdemeanors, the waiting period is one year after completing your sentence.
+For eligible felonies, the waiting period is typically three years after completing your sentence and all supervision requirements.

 What Cannot Be Expunged